thenatx/repoinfo/README.md

-# repoviewer
+# repoinfo

-This is a CLI that permit read information of a repo all in terminal
+A CLI that allows viewing information about a repository from the terminal

+## TODO
+[x] Search repositories
+[] Allows read README content (Raw)
+[] Add option to read a specific repository info
+[] Add the option for Read content of other filetypes